Aishvaryamohan/TravelInsuranceChatbot/README.md

 In this module, the username and password given by the user will be stored in an database and the connectivity is also given.

-Martin
+Martin & AISHVARYA

-3. CHATBOT CREATION
+CHATBOT TRAINING

 The Chatbot is created using Dialogflow.
-The training of chatbot is done by giving different intents which covers all the neccessary details needed for getting an travel insurance
+The training of chatbot is done by giving different intents which covers all the neccessary details needed for getting an travel insurance.

 # TEAM MEMBERS